 Today’s steel buildings are not the same as in grandpa’s day.
-Steel buildings are now stronger, safer, simpler, and smarter than ever before.
+With better steel building technology, buildings are now stronger, safer, simpler, and smarter than ever before.

 According to the American Iron and Steel Institute (AISI), steel productivity has tripled since the 1980s.
 For example, thirty-eight years ago it took ten man-hours to produce one ton of steel.
 Today, steelmakers roll out a ton of steel in less than a single man-hour!

 Steel has always boasted the strongest strength-to-weight ratio of any building material.
 But today’s steel is even stronger.

 According to the AISI, today’s steel is 30% stronger than in the past.
 In fact, the AISI claims that advances in steel production and design could build the Golden Gate Bridge today with only half the steel used in the original.